marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "regular expression", "indexOf method"}}

 Finding out whether a string contains _abc_ could just as well be done with a call to `indexOf`.
-Regular expressions allow us to express more complicated ((pattern))s.
+Regular expressions are useful because they allow us to describe more complicated ((pattern))s.

 Say we want to match any ((number)).
 In a regular expression, putting a ((set)) of characters between square brackets makes that part of the expression match any of the characters between the brackets.